Colds, Allergies, and Everything Else That Affects Your Voice

 "Forget dryness," you're saying, "It's throat gunk that drives me crazy!"
 If you are positive that your vocal and dietary habits aren't causing the extra mucous, then you may have allergies to dusts and pollens in the air.
 You should also rule out chronic sinus infection as the culprit, but more likely it's allergies.
 I'd guess that 60% of my students have had minor to big time allergies.
 The allergy starts in your nose, you get postnasal drip which reaches and irritates your vocal cords, and boom--gunk.
 Gargling with salt or baking soda and warm water can clear some of the gunk: baking soda is gentler.
 Use 1/4 teaspoon salt or baking soda per cup of warm water, take a small amount in your mouth, and gargle on a high pitch so your vocal cords rise closer to the gargling action.
 You can also snort this mixture or use a Neti pot to clean out your nose, but if you do that make sure to use sterilized water [boil it first then let it cool].

 An easy allergy prevention method is to line your nose with Vaseline or "un-petroleum jelly" (available in health food stores) after you've snorted the above mixture or used a saline spray.
-Do this in the morning before the pollens assault you.
+Do this in the morning before you go outside and the pollens assault you.

 Allergy remedies abound, so you'll need to decide whether you prefer western medicine or alternative remedies like acupuncture and homeopathy.
-If you want to go the traditional path, watch out for antihistamines like Claratin since they can out your vocal cords along with your nose.
-Many students of mine have had success with allergy meds like Claritin, but they had to experiment with different ones (and dosages) to find one that dried them up, but not too much.
+If you want to go the traditional path, watch out for antihistamines like Claritin since they can out your vocal cords along with your nose.
+Many students of mine have had success with OTC allergy meds like Claritin, but they had to experiment with different ones (and dosages) to find one that dried them up, but not too much.
 If you use a nasal spray, aim it up in your nose, not back, so the spray doesn't trickle down your throat to your vocal cords.
 I've also heard from voice doctors that Singulair is the only allergy medicine that doesn't dry out your chords—but available in a generic form now so it's less expensive than it used to be.
 I prefer alternative remedies since every allergy med I've tried has dried me up too much.

 There are so many alternative allergy remedies out there that you should probably do some internet research to see some choices.
 I've had students find a lot of relief with different herbs (fenugreek and oregano oil have helped me), homeopathy (I like Allerstat), and acupuncture.
-(2015 update: I've been drinking a teaspoon or so daily of a product called Aller-ease, the company that makes it is Buried Treasure, and it really helped me with spring pollen allergies.
-I had none in the spring of 2014 and 2015, tons in 2013 and each previous Nashville spring. ) NAET (Nadrumipad Allergy Elimination Technique) is an alternative method that has helped many people (including me) reduce their allergies dramatically.
+(2019 update: I've been drinking a teaspoon or so daily of a product called Aller-ease for several years now: the company that makes it is Buried Treasure, and it has definitely helped me with spring pollen allergies.
+NAET (Nadrumipad Allergy Elimination Technique) is an alternative method that has helped many people (including me) reduce their allergies dramatically.
 I also know several professional singers who eliminated their allergies by changing to healthier lifestyles: yes exercise, no dairy, fast food, meat, or refined sugars, and very little alcohol.
 It's worth it to them to make these changes because they feel and sing much better.
 These folks also tell me that they now get fewer colds.

 Everyone has an opinion about whether Vitamin C, garlic, echinicia, and zinc lozenges can prevent colds or reduce the severity of the cold.
 Studies have shown that garlic and Vit.
 C are indeed helpful, and a singer friend of mine who has researched it says that raw garlic is the best.
 Echinicia and zinc lozenges are more controversial but I'm convinced they work for me.
 Remember if you take echinicia to not take it year-round; your body needs a break from it for it to work best.
 I take it through the winter and stop during the summer.
 Or try two months on, one month off.
 Recent studies are finally confirming that certain forms of zinc fight off and shorten the duration of colds.
 I always keep zinc lozenges around the house and in my car, and suck on them anytime I've been around a lot of people.
 Though the jar usually limits you to about 6 a day, my brother the doctor says it's really difficult to overdose on zinc lozenges.
 Remember to get zinc lozenges, not pills, and suck on them instead of chewing.
 I also take zinc capsules or pills with water.
 If I feel "coldish" I take Zicam, which also has a lot of zinc in it.
 The cherry kind is the least awful tasting, in my humble opinion.
 I wish I owned stock in Zicam, it is definitely a singer's friend.

-2015 Update: I've found two things that really help sooth and heal bad sore throats and colds: elderberry, which comes in extract and lozenges (I use both), and Four Thieves: the latter is an essential oil blend that also comes in a spray or lozenges for vocalists, they are expensive but worth it.
+Here are two things that can help soothe and heal bad sore throats and colds: elderberry, which comes in extract and lozenges (I use both), and Four Thieves: the latter is an essential oil blend that also comes in a spray or lozenges for vocalists, they are expensive but worth it.
 They are available in the vocal remedy kit available here, among other places.